jiez1812/SG-Traffic-Image/README.md

-# Singapore Traffic Monitor - Web Application
+# Singapore Traffic Monitor - Web App

 A modern, real-time web application for monitoring traffic conditions at Singapore's Woodlands and Tuas customs checkpoints.
 Built with Next.js 15, React 19, and Tailwind CSS.

-## Overview

-This web application provides real-time monitoring of traffic at Singapore's border checkpoints (Woodlands and Tuas) using the official [Data.gov.sg Traffic Images API](https://data.gov.sg/dataset/traffic-images).
-The app automatically refreshes every 20 seconds to display the latest traffic conditions.

 ## Features